vhaghani26/python_focus_group/Session_06/session6.md

 ```

 If you're ever doing more complicated math than this, many times there will be modules or libraries available for install.
 Remember Google (or your preferred search engine) is your friend for bioinformatics!

-## Exit Ticket

-Update your `README.md` and Git push all your work from this session.
-Try pushing changes for files individually so you can customize comments.

-Congratulations, you finished Session 7!

-## Extra Practice

-This section is not intended to be part of the lesson, but rather extra practice after the session to help solidify some of the concepts learned.

-### Exercise

-Make a script that does the following:

-1. Determines the data type of the following variables: `var1 = "9.2"`, `var2 = 17`, and `var3 = 3.4`.
-2. Converts `var4 = "19"` to an integer.
-3. Converts `var5 = -26` to a string.
-4. Converts `var6 = 83` to a float.
-5. Calculates the sum of `var4` and `var5`.
-6. Calculates the difference between `var2` and `var1`.
-7. Finds the product of `var5` and `var3`.
-8. Raises `var3` to the power of `var1`.
-9. Assign `var7 = 9` and take the square root of it.
-10. Suppose you have a circle with a radius of 10 cm.
-What is the circumference of the circle?
-(Hint: Circumference = 2 * pi * radius)
-11. An employee documents their time driving to and from work since they get compensated for it.
-In the past week, they spent the following amount of time driving: 33, 37, 35, 31, 29, and 39 minutes.
-How many total hours is this?

-### Solution

-You can view the solution to the exercise [here](https://github.com/vhaghani26/python_focus_group/blob/main/Session_07/extra_practice_solution_07.py).
-Your solution may look a little different, so as long as you get the proper outputs, you're good to go!